 The Alloy templates use the two latter approaches extensively.
-Partly because the first approach, using a controller, is quite costly in terms of performance, and partly because a controller is not really needed for many of the blocks in Alloy.
+Partly because a view component is not really needed for many of the blocks in Alloy.
 As a result, the /Views/Shared folder contains a lot of views, which makes it difficult to find a specific one.
-Therefore, the templates feature a custom view engine, SiteViewEngine, which adds two additional folders in which the partial views for CMS content can be stored – /Views/Shared/PagePartials and /Views/Shared/Blocks.
+Therefore, the templates feature a custom view location expander, SiteViewLocationExpander, which adds two additional folders in which the partial views for CMS content can be stored – /Views/Shared/PagePartials and /Views/Shared/Blocks.

 The Alloy templates feature a customized rendering of content areas.

 To support the design requirements for the Alloy website, we implemented a class called AlloyContentAreaRenderer for custom rendering of content areas.
-See the DependencyResolverInitialization class to see how we make Optimizely use our custom renderer for all content areas.
+See the CustomizedRenderingInitialization class to see how we make CMS use our custom renderer for all content areas.